You’re going for the food, wine, bridges, art and easy access to the rest of Tuscany.

 see & do

 Santo Spirito market Across the river from the main tourist sections, there is an outdoor market on Saturday and Sunday in the Santo Spirito neighborhood that is good to peruse for food and local items.
-Think nice bowls, placemats, local honey and other items that we wanted to fill our suitcases with and take home.
+Think nice bowls, placemats, local honey and other items that you’ll want to fill your suitcases with and take home.

 Pescaia di Santa Rosa This tiny jutting out point in the river is a platform where you can picnic when the water isn’t too high (typically the spring).
 Hop over the edge with a bottle of wine and pizza from Gusto or simply sunbathe like the Italians do.